ririyad/deepjavaScriptFoundationNotes/README.md

 ```javascript
     typeOf NaN // "number"
 ```
-- Negative Zero: Zero value with a sign bit on
+- Negative Zero: Zero value with a sign bit on, accroding to IEEE